thinks/platonic-solids/README.md

 }

 MyMesh ScaledIcosahedron() {
-  // Note that we pass the types to be used for positions and indices return ScaledSolid(thinks::IcosahedronTriangleMesh<float, std::uint32_t>(), 2.f);
+  // Note that we provide the types to be used for the platonic solid
+  // positions and indices here. return ScaledSolid(thinks::IcosahedronTriangleMesh<float, std::uint32_t>(),
+                     2.f);
 }
 ```